MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/microsoft-staffhub-to-be-retired.md

 #### What happens to StaffHub team members who aren't provisioned or whose status is inactive?

-The user's schedule will be moved to Shifts, however, the user won't be a member of the team or a Microsoft 365 or Office 365 Group.
+The user's schedule will be moved to Shifts, however, the user won't be a member of the team or a Microsoft 365 Group.

 For inactive accounts that aren't linked to an Azure AD user account, a manager can ensure the user is added as a member of the team by adding a valid Microsoft 365 or Office 365 email address on the StaffHub team members page so that the user is linked to the correct Azure AD account in their organization.